-Chapter 6: Employment and Economic Opportunity cont.
+Chapter 4: Employment and Economic Opportunity cont.

--In 2017-2018, the Pay Equity Coalition of Greater Rochester was formed to address pay equity issues.
+- -Over the last five years, Monroe County received funding to address training and/or employment needs of the community such as MCC's America's Promise, Ladderz Up, ROC Health Profession Opportunity Grants (HPOG) and Strengthening Working Families Initiative (SWFI).
+Impact of these programs on the community overall will be explored in 2020, as many of these programs will be ending over the next few years. - -In 2017-2018, the Pay Equity Coalition of Greater Rochester was formed to address pay equity issues.
 Several rallies/press conferences have occurred since its formation to bring attention to the issues.
-The coalition has also helped promote two NYS laws that recently passed: (1) ban salary history inquiries and (2) equal pay for substantially similar work.

--From 2009-2019, the only areas to experience a substantial change in Rochester MSA were: the education/health services sector (jobs increased by 24.1%), professional/business services (jobs increased by 9.6%), leisure and hospitality (jobs increased by 6.5%) and manufacturing (jobs declined by 6.2%).
+The coalition has also helped promote two NYS laws that recently passed: (1) ban salary history inquiries and (2) equal pay for substantially similar work. - -From 2009-2019, the only sectors to experience a substantial change in Rochester MSA were: the education/health services (jobs increased by 24.1%), professional/business services (jobs increased by 9.6%), leisure and hospitality (jobs increased by 6.5%) and manufacturing (jobs declined by 6.2%).

-Chapter 7: Transportation
+Chapter 5: Transportation

--In 2013-2017, individuals with low incomes were less likely to own a vehicle - for most census tracks with poverty rates over 49.0%, a large percentage of workers travelled to work through means other than driving themselves.

--Having limited or unreliable transportation has often created such issues as missed job opportunities as well as challenges in tending to personal needs --- doctor's appointment or grocery store, or participating in social activities.
+- -In 2013-2017, individuals with low incomes were less likely to own a vehicle for most census tracks with poverty rates over 49.0%, a large percentage of workers travelled to work through means other than driving themselves. - -Having limited or unreliable transportation has often created such issues as missed job opportunities as well as challenges in tending to personal needs --- doctor's appointment or grocery store, or participating in social activities.
 A vanpool program, piloted by the City of Rochester in 2016-2017 was deemed successful and thereafter taken over by Enterprise car rental.
-It is available to help workers and residents who need transportation to commute to their workplace and/or other places.

--For the last few years, RGRTA established an advisory group consisting of key members from the community to provide input and support to its Reimagine RTS project--- redesigning of the public transit system.
+It is available to help workers and residents who need transportation to commute to their workplace and/or other places. - -For the last few years, RGRTA established an advisory group consisting of key members from the community to provide input and support to its Reimagine RTS project--- redesigning of the public transit system.
 Implementation has occurred in phases, with full launching to occur in the summer of 2020.
 The impact of the project will be followed and project status will be reported in the next community assessment.

-Chapter 8: Education
+Chapter 6: Education

--Among adults age 25 or older, rates of educational attainment are lower in the city compared to Monroe County, NYS and the US.
-As one's educational level increases or poverty level decreases, the less likely he/she will be unemployed.

--In 2019, less than half of the county's 3rd grade students met or exceeded the standard in English Language Arts, while almost half met or exceeded on grade 3 Math exam.
+- -Among adults age 25 or older, rates of educational attainment are lower in the city compared to the nation, state and county.
+As one's educational level increases or poverty level decreases, the less likely he/she will be unemployed. - -In 2019, less than half of the county's 3rd grade students met or exceeded the standard in English Language Arts, while almost half met or exceeded on grade 3 Math exam.
 A similar pattern was found for 8th grade students.